Scientific Research Red Light Therapy

 https://pubmed.ncbi.nlm.nih.gov/38817003/

-• Population: Aggregated clinical trials on skin elasticity, wrinkles, melasma.
+• Population: Aggregated clinical studies on skin elasticity, wrinkles and melasma.

-• Intervention: Various LLLT/LED protocols (red & NIR).
+• Intervention: Various LLLT/LED protocols (red and near-infrared).

 2. Couturaud V, Le Fur M, Pelletier M, Granotier F. Reverse skin aging signs by red light photobiomodulation.
 2023.